 Galileo Business Terms and Conditions

-These Galileo Business Terms and Conditions (this “Agreement”) are entered into between and among Galileo, Inc. (“Galileo”) and Galilea Medical Group, PA (the “Medical Group”), and the entity ordering and paying for the services (“Customer”).
-A subscription may be procured through the service interface, or in some cases, via an enterprise sales proposal (“Enterprise Sales Proposal”), in either case, on behalf of its employees and their eligible dependents over 18 years old (each a “User”), effective as of the date Customer makes a purchase on the service interface or Customer and Galileo execute such Enterprise Sales Proposal (“Effective Date”).
-This Agreement governs Customer’s purchase of the right to access the Program on compatible mobile devices, and, together with the applicable Enterprise Sales Proposal(s), constitute the entire agreement between Galileo, Medical Group, and Customer regarding the subject matter contained herein.
-In the event of any conflict between this Agreement and an Enterprise Sales Proposal, the terms set forth in the Enterprise Sales Proposal shall control.
+These Galileo Enterprise Terms and Conditions (the “Terms”) are entered into between and among Galileo, Inc. (“Galileo”) and Galilea Medical Group, PA (the “Medical Group”), and the entity ordering and paying for the services (“Customer”).
+Customer shall procure its subscription through an enterprise sales proposal (“Enterprise Sales Proposal”) for the benefit of its eligible employees and their eligible dependents over 18 years old (each a “User”), effective as of the date Customer and Galileo execute such Enterprise Sales Proposal (“Effective Date”).
+These Terms govern Customer’s purchase of the right to access the Program on compatible mobile devices, and, together with the applicable Enterprise Sales Proposal(s), constitute the entire agreement between Galileo, Medical Group, and Customer regarding the subject matter contained herein (the “Agreement”).
+In the event of any conflict between these Terms and an Enterprise Sales Proposal, the terms set forth in the Enterprise Sales Proposal shall control.

 1. Program.
 Galileo provides a mobile application through which Users may access comprehensive clinical care directly through their mobile devices.
 Medical Group’s physicians and other qualified healthcare professionals (the “Providers”) will deliver telehealth consultations and messaging to Users through synchronous and asynchronous modalities through the application (the “Program”).

 2. Customer Responsibilities.
 2.1.
 Customer acknowledges and represents that (i) the Program may be part of the medical benefit plan or similar program that Customer provides or offers for the benefit of Customer’s employees and their dependents (the “Customer Medical Plan”), and (ii) Customer is solely responsible for complying with the Employee Retirement Income Security Act (“ERISA”), the Patient Protection and Affordable Care Act (“PPACA”), and other applicable law governing the Customer Medical Plan, including, without limitation, any such provisions or rules relating to annual or lifetime benefit limits, preventive care, maximum out-of-pocket or cost-sharing restrictions, continuation coverage requirements, HIPAA privacy, wellness regulations and any required coordination of the benefits provided through the Program with the benefits otherwise available under Customer Medical Plan.
 2.2.
-Customer acknowledges and represents that the signatory of the Enterprise Sales Proposal or purchaser through the service interface, as applicable, has the authority to enter into this Agreement.
-2.3 Customer acknowledges that if Customer’s employees are covered under a high deductible health plan, Customer will be responsible for communications regarding ineligibility to contribute to a health saving account (HSA), unless the employee elects to pay per-visit transactional fees until their deductible is met.
-Galileo does not have the obligation to verify HSA status and/or eligibility.
+Customer acknowledges and represents that the signatory of the Enterprise Sales Proposal has the authority to enter into this Agreement.
+2.3 Customer shall submit a user-level file of Eligible Participants (as defined in the Enterprise Sales Proposal) (the “Eligibility File”) to Galileo on a monthly basis in accordance with the Enterprise Sales Proposal.

 3. Galileo and Medical Group Responsibilities.
 3.1.
 Galileo will provide and grant to Customer a non-exclusive, non-transferable, limited license to use materials developed or provided to Customer by Galileo related to the Program, its marketing, implementation and use (“Program Content”).
 3.2.
 Medical Group will maintain reasonable procedures to confirm Providers are duly licensed and qualified to practice their respective professions in the state where the telehealth consultations are provided and are technologically proficient and trained in telehealth consultations.
 3.3.
 Medical Group will prepare and maintain medical records in accordance with all applicable law.
 All medical records generated by the Program shall be the property of the Medical Group.

-6. Term and Termination.
-The initial term of this Agreement shall be one (1) year, commencing on the Effective Date (“Initial Term”).
-If Customer did not procure the Program pursuant to an Enterprise Sales Proposal, then the Agreement shall automatically terminate after the Initial Term, and all User subscriptions will automatically expire after one (1) year terms.
-If Customer procured the Program pursuant to an Enterprise Sales Proposal, then upon the conclusion of the Initial Term, this Agreement and all User subscriptions previously issued to Customer shall automatically renew for successive one (1) year terms (each, a “Renewal Term”), unless Customer or Galileo provides written notice to the other of its intent to not renew the Agreement at least sixty (60) days prior to the end of the then-current term.
+7. Term and Termination.
+Unless as otherwise specified in the Enterprise Sales Proposal, the initial term of this Agreement shall be one (1) year, commencing on the Effective Date (“Initial Term”).
+Upon the conclusion of the Initial Term, this Agreement shall automatically renew for successive one (1) year terms (each, a “Renewal Term”), unless Customer or Galileo provides written notice to the other of its intent to not renew the Agreement at least sixty (60) days prior to the end of the then-current term.
 Either party may terminate this Agreement for cause upon material breach by the other party, provided that such material breach continues uncured for thirty (30) days after receipt by the breaching party of written notice from the other party specifying such breach.
-A material breach includes but is not limited to Customer’s failure to make payment as set forth in Section 4.
+A material breach includes but is not limited to Customer’s failure to make payment as set forth in Section 5.